-There is a secondary method of winterizing via a blowout plug connected to an air compressor.
-Since there is a risk involved with this method if the system is not blown out thoroughly and some water remains in the lines, nuCamp recommends the RV antifreeze winterizing method as a safer option.
+There is a secondary method of winterizing that does not use RV antifreeze.
+The line is simply blown out with a blowout plug and no antifreeze is added.
+Since there is a risk involved with this method if the system is not blown out thoroughly, nuCamp recommends the RV antifreeze winterizing method as a safer option.
 If you wish to try the blowout method consult your dealer for instructions and training.
 Pressure in the lines must never exceed 50 PSI when blowing out the water system.